 Please get in touch.
 Depending on the type of loom I may or may not be able to alter a group class to it's specifications or accommodate it's size.
-If it can't work out I'm happy to discuss a private workshop.
+If it will work for the class I can offer you a discount, if it can't work out I'm happy to discuss a private workshop.

 I already have my own loom.